trifectatechfoundation/trifectatech-website/content/blog/zlib-rs-performance.md

 From the start of the zlib-rs project, we've been very mindful of performance.
 The architecture of the library is already geared towards performance (e.g. by doing all allocations up-front), and the zlib-ng implementation has SIMD implementation of bottlenecks that we were able to adopt.

 Still, it is encouraging that this effort has paid of, and that we are effectively on-par with zlib-ng.
 There is still more work to do though: zlib-ng has made some recent further improvements, we suspect better data layout could give us further gains, and there are more instruction sets to support.

+---

+### Support us

+We need your financial backing to maintain our software and start new projects.
+Please get in touch with us via donate@trifectatech.org, if you are interested in financially supporting us.
+More: [trifectatech.org/support](https://trifectatech.org/support/)